mherrerarendon/chessmusic/README.md

 Run `cargo build` on a terminal to build, or `cargo test` to run unit tests.

 ## How to use
-The plan is to take a Lichess game ID as a command line argument, but for now the game ID is hardcoded.
-So if you run the executable with no arguments you'll hear a game between my dad and me.
+The program takes a Lichess game ID as a command line argument.
+Example: `chessmusic tzUJbFEX`